How to Successfully MIG Weld Aluminum [Guide]

-- Material thickness that can be welded with Mig process on aluminum are 14 Ga. and heavier.
-(How heavy depends on the output capacity of the welder being used.)
-To MIG weld aluminum thinner than 14 Ga. (.074") either specialized pulsed MIG or AC TIG welding equipment may be necessary.
+- Consider material thickness: Material thicknesses of aluminum that can be MIG welded are 14 gauge and heavier; the output capacity of your welder determines the thickness you can weld.
+To MIG weld aluminum thinner than 14 gauge (.074 inch), it may be necessary to use specialized pulsed MIG or AC TIG welding equipment.

-- Oxide removal should be done after degreasing.
-This should be done with a stainless wire brush.
-This can be done with a hand wire brush or with a cup wire brush.
-If a power wire brush is used keep the RPM'S and pressures low to reduce smearing the surface of the material, which could entrap oxides and impurities under the surface.
-Always use a wire brush that is used on aluminum only, to keep from contaminating the base material.
+- Keep it clean: Aluminum should be thoroughly cleaned prior to welding, including the removal of any lubricants from the material.
+Remove oxides after degreasing using a stainless wire brush — either a hand wire brush or a cup wire brush will work.
+If using a power wire brush, keep the rpms and pressures low to reduce smearing the surface of the material, which could entrap oxides and impurities under the surface.
+To avoid contaminating the base material, always clean with a wire brush dedicated to aluminum.

-- Maintain a tip to work distance, and have the contact tip recessed approximately 1/8" inside the nozzle if possible.
+- Maintain the proper tip-to-work distance and have the contact tip recessed approximately 1/8 inch inside the nozzle if possible.
 (See Figure 2)

-- The reflective heat and weld puddle that is present when MIG welding aluminum is very hot.
-Holding the tip closer than this could lead to the wire burning back to the contact tip and other feeding problems.
+- The reflective heat and weld puddle are very hot when MIG welding aluminum.
+Holding the tip closer than recommended could lead to the wire burning back to the contact tip and other feeding problems.

 - It will be necessary to increase torch travel speed as the base material becomes heated during the weld.

-2. Move around on part, spreading out the heat.
+- Move around on the part, spreading out the heat.

-3. Use thicker material or change joint design or welding process to AC TIG.
+- Use thicker material, change the joint design or switch the welding process to AC TIG.

-1. Use push angle instead of drag technique.
+- Use a push angle instead of a drag technique.

-2. Increase voltage to get into spray transfer.
+- Increase the voltage to get into spray transfer.

 Wire burns back to contact tip during or at the end of the weld

-2. Check to make sure the contact tip size, drive rolls and gun liner match the wire diameter that you are using.
+- Check to make sure the contact tip size, drive rolls and gun liner match the wire diameter you are using.

-2. Check to make sure drive rolls match wire diameter
+- Check to make sure drive rolls match the wire diameter.

-4. Check pressure adjustment on Aluminum spoolgun hub.
+- Check pressure adjustment on the aluminum spool gun hub.